 - Visit Hight Park Zoo

 - Check out the ROM

 - Hockey Hall of Fame

 - Holy Chuck

 - The Burgenator

-In order to secure auto insurance in Ontario, drivers need to produce a number of documents, including a valid driver’s license, proof of driver’s education training (if completed), vehicle registration, license plate number, your driving history (this is obtained through Service Ontario), current auto insurance policy information, details of all drivers who will use the vehicle, and payment information (credit card, void cheque, banking information).
+In order to secure auto insurance in Toronto, Ontario, drivers need to produce a number of documents, including a valid driver’s license, proof of driver’s education training (if completed), vehicle registration, license plate number, your driving history (this is obtained through Service Ontario), current auto insurance policy information, details of all drivers who will use the vehicle, and payment information (credit card, void cheque, banking information).

 Car insurance in Toronto can be very costly, so it’s critical that drivers shop around online to find the lowest rates possible.
-Aside from getting a free auto insurance quote on a rate comparison site like Surex, drivers should speak to their Dedicated Insurance Assistant about what discounts they qualify for (e.g. Good Student, Claims-Free Driving, Electric Vehicle, Private Parking, Occupational Discounts, Loyalty Discounts, etc.), what price breaks are available if they pay for their premium in full, and what options they have to bundle their various policies.
+Aside from getting a free auto insurance quote on a rate comparison site like Surex, drivers should speak to their dedicated insurance assistant about what discounts they qualify for (e.g. Good Student, Claims-Free Driving, Electric Vehicle, Private Parking, Occupational Discounts, Loyalty Discounts, etc.), what price breaks are available if they pay for their premium in full, and what options they have to bundle their various policies.

-Car insurance rates in Ontario are determined by a combination of factors.
+Car insurance rates in Toronto are determined by a combination of factors.
 Some of these factors are within the control of the driver (i.e. vehicle make and model, occupation or memberships, driving history, payment arrangement and reliability, winter tire usage, number of drivers on the policy, types of coverages selected, bundled policies), whereas other factors are out of the control of the driver (i.e. age, gender, crime rating of neighbourhood, governmental regulations).